andela/suyabay/index.rst

 API Endpoints
 =============

-The Foursquare API provides methods for accessing a resource such as a venue, tip, or user.
+The Suyabay API provides methods for accessing a resource such as a venue, tip, or user.
 In spirit with the RESTful model, each resource is associated with a URL.
 For example, information about Clinton Street Baking Co can be found at